whikernel/dump2exe/README.md

 # dump2exe
 Extract Win executables from dumps, display some basic information about them.
+*Why not use libpe ?
+Mostly for education purpose :) !*

 ## Compilation
 1. Install the following (apt-based): `apt install libssl-dev`